congpu/congpu.github.io/README.md

 ## Website

-The website was built based on the Academic Responsive (AR) Website Template https://github.com/dmsl/academic-responsive-template.
+Acknowledgement: The website was built based on the Academic Responsive (AR) Website Template https://github.com/dmsl/academic-responsive-template.

 ## License